Maxthegreat99/AntiVPN-TShock/README.md

 A simple anti-vpn plugin for TShock powered by iphub.info

 - Originally made by [hdseventh](https://github.com/hdseventh)
-- First ported as a commision by yours truly for the [Crytal Lake](https://discord.gg/tFWzhWXFYh) server who gave me permission to publish the plugin.
+- First ported as a commission by yours truly for the [Crytal Lake](https://discord.gg/tFWzhWXFYh) server who gave me permission to publish the plugin.
 -
 ## How It Works